melaniesigrid/studio_ghibli/README.md

 ## Acknowledgments

 - Hat tip to all of my code reviewers and partners at Microverse, for your support, advice and inspiration.
+To the creators of the Studio Ghibli API, and Nelson Sawka for his design on Behance.

 ## 📝 License